This Is What I See From The Back Window At Sunset

 Exhibition period: 28.
 1. - 17.
 5. 2026

-The exhibition This Is What I See From The Back Window At Sunset presents a selection of work by OMARA Mara Oláh (1945-2020), an artist who is best known for her expressive paintings featuring striking textual elements and an idiosyncratic combination of different media.
-OMARA began creating art at the age of 43 following the death of her mother and the onset of her own health issues.
-Although she lacked any formal training, she created authentic and original works which represent an important testimony of life, identity and social relationships from the perspective of a Roma woman living in the second half of the 20th century.
-She is now considered one of the most significant and widely exhibited female Roma artists on the international art scene, and her works feature in the collections of many renowned institutions.
+The exhibition This Is What I See From the Back Window at Sunset presents a selection of works by OMARA Mara Oláh (1945–2020), an artist best known for her expressive paintings featuring striking textual elements and a wide range of media.
+OMARA began creating art at the age of 43 following the death of her mother and the onset of her own health problems.
+Although she lacked formal training, she produced authentic and highly original works that stand as powerful testimonies to life, identity, and social relationships from the perspective of a Roma woman living in the second half of the twentieth century.

-The dramaturgy of the exhibition introduces the viewer to various different layers of OMARA’s life and work.
-Photographs and a new short film by the Hungarian director Abel Santa (2024) present a series of fragments of her life, including her television appearances as a fortune teller.
-This fact inspired the architectonic concept of the exhibition, but the fortune telling motif corresponds to the curatorial interpretation which operates at the level of metatexts, deliberately rejecting the interpretation of individual works in an art historical approach and presenting instead an experimental spectrum of meanings.
+The dramaturgy of the exhibition introduces viewers to multiple layers of OMARA’s life and practice.
+Paintings and a 2024 short film by the Hungarian director Ábel Santa present fragments of her biography, including her television appearances as a fortune teller.
+This aspect inspired the architectural concept of the exhibition and resonates with the curatorial interpretation, which operates on a metatextual level, deliberately moving away from strictly art historical readings of individual works and instead offering an experimental spectrum of meanings.

-An educational guidebook in the form of the artist’s ‘zine also forms part of the exhibition, as does a limited-edition series of matches.
+An educational guidebook in the form of the artist’s own zine accompanies the exhibition, alongside a limited edition series of matches.

-Featuring loaned works from and in collaboration with: Roma Kher, Everybody Needs Art and Longtermhandstand Budapest.
+Featuring loaned works from and in collaboration with: Romano Kher Roma Cultural Center in Budapest, Everybody Needs Art and Longtermhandstand Budapest, BS Collection, Cone Collection, Olivér Hont Collection, Athens; Terka Horváth Collection, Amsterdam; Réka Lőrincz, Ábel Sánta.

 The exhibition was supported using public funding by Slovak Arts Council.